 Record a script only with still images.
 This will help the student focus on the timing of the video (if video length is part of the assignment), and the delivery of the narration, while focusing less on the visual editing.

-Give a completed video without any sound embellishments.
-Have the students find sources and add them to the video.
-Or, have students identify the sound elements used in a video, such as this one on the racetrack.
+View an edited video without any sound embellishments.
+Have the students find sources and add them to the video that would then enhance the mood of the video.
+Or, have students identify the sound elements used in a short video – often there are several being used at one time.
+Identify if they are diagetic or non-diagetic sound.